-The range of a P2P wireless network could be anywhere from 100 feet to 7 miles, depending on the device.
-Different frequencies give you different ranges and speeds to work with.
-For example, a P2P bridge running at a 2.4GHz frequency can deliver transfer speeds of 170 Mbps, at a range of up to 9 miles.
-On the other hand, P2P laser connection can provide blazing speeds topping out at 10 Gbps, but it has a range of only 350 meters.
+- Different frequencies affect P2P internet: Different frequencies give you different ranges and speeds to work with.
+For example, a P2P bridge running at a 2.4GHz frequency can deliver internet transfer speeds of 170 Mbps with up to 9 miles between the two locations.
+Meanwhile, a P2P laser connection can provide blazing speeds, topping out at 10 Gbps, but has a range of only 350 meters.

 What is bridging in Wi-Fi?

-Similar to your home’s Wi-Fi router, a Wi-Fi bridge connects an access point to a network, giving access to a client device.
-Because a bridge doesn’t need a direct line of sight, the device’s location doesn’t really matter as long as it’s in range of the signal.
+Similar to your home’s Wi-Fi router, a Wi-Fi bridge connects an access point to a network, giving internet access to a client device.
+Because a bridge doesn’t always need a direct line of sight, the device’s location doesn’t matter as long as it’s in range of the signal.

 The benefits of P2P wireless networks

-- P2P wireless networks can save you money: P2P wireless networks also eliminate the construction and costs necessary to create a physical network, so you can redirect resources to where you need them most.
+- P2P wireless networks can save you money: P2P wireless networks also eliminate the construction and costs necessary to create a physical network, so you can redirect resources to the locations where you need them most.

-As a bonus, a P2P wireless network can create a secure local area network (LAN) from the beginning, so you don’t need virtual private network (VPN) software for added protection.
-Also, even though bandwidth is shared across an entire network, most high-speed P2P networks provide plenty of transfer speed to deliver a solid connection for each worksite.
+- P2P wireless networks provide adequate transfer speeds: Even though bandwidth is shared across an entire network, most high-speed P2P networks provide plenty of transfer speed to deliver a solid connection for each work site.